-When dining on the Amalfi Coast, you can expect a wide array of fresh seafood, beautiful Italian pastas, and sea-view terraces wherever you go.
-The cuisine on the colorful and lemon tree-lined Amalfi Coast is all about fresh flavors, a magnitude of tomatoes, lemons, and fish.
-From comforting and uncomplicated pasta dishes to elaborately created art-like plates in elegant dining rooms with chefs who have earned Michelin-starred recognition, there is something for every appetite and we wouldn’t think twice about returning night after night to any of these excellent restaurants dotted around the charming Amalfi coastline.
+When dining on the Amalfi Coast, you can expect a wide array of fresh seafood, beautiful Italian pasta dishes and mind-boggling sea-view terraces wherever you go.
+The cuisine on the colorful and lemon tree-lined Amalfi Coast is all about fresh flavors, a magnitude of tomatoes, lemons and fish.
+From comforting and uncomplicated pasta dishes to elaborately created art-like plates in elegant dining rooms with chefs who have earned Michelin-starred recognition, there is something for every appetite and we wouldn’t think twice about returning night-after-night to any of these excellent restaurants on the Amalfi Coast.

 Torre del Saracino

 In an awe-inspiring setting on the Amalfi coast, Torre del Saracino allows diners an experience that is unlike any other.
 The restaurant blends cutting-edge of culinary techniques with its deeply-rooted in heritage and traditional tastes.
 This is true of both the cuisine created by two Michelin-starred chef Gennaro Esposito and the restaurant’s fantastic location in an ancient coastal watchtower.
 The restaurant sits on the beach in a 1,300-year-old watchtower, a legacy from the Saracen incursions.